Bra: Breast sagging

 Women sometimes wear bras because they mistakenly believe they prevent breasts from sagging (ptosis) as they get older.
 Physicians, lingerie retailers, teenagers, and adult women used to believe that bras were medically required to support breasts.
 In a 1952 article in Parents' Magazine, Frank H. Crowell erroneously reported that it was important for teen girls to begin wearing bras early.
 According to Crowell, this would prevent sagging breasts, stretched blood vessels, and poor circulation later on.

-This belief was based on the false idea that breasts cannot anatomically support themselves.
 A 2013 study by Jean-Denis Rouillon said that wearing a bra may actually weaken supportive tissue.
+However, this study was based on a small sample of approximately 300 subjects and was not published, nor peer reviewed, as of 2025.
+Dr. Rouillon also cautioned that avoiding the use of bras may not benefit all women, stating that: "But a middle-aged women, overweight, with 2.4 children?
+I'm not at all sure she'd benefit from abandoning bras".

 Bra manufacturers are careful to claim that bras only affect the shape of breasts while they are being worn.
 The key factors influencing breast ptosis over a woman's lifetime are cigarette smoking, her number of pregnancies, gravity, higher body mass index, larger bra cup size, and significant weight gain and loss.

+The myth of bra burning

+Traditionally, bra burning is a symbol of protest among radical left feminists in the 1960s and 1970s.
+The term was coined during a Miss America pageant in 1968 where a group of radical leftists protested that the view of women had become sexist.
+The protesters then threw away their accessories that were associated with the oppression of women.
+The things they threw away ranged from bras to false eyelashes.
+Occasional small groups of women burned their bras, but not on any large scale, and that it was a widespread factoid and was something that journalists constructed to get headlines.
+Reporters who wrote about bra burning possibly wanted to associate these actions with flag burning and draft burnings that occurred during this time on a more widespread scale.
+The call to "Burn your bra!" became an established expression of rebellion against the patriarchy.